Introduction: The Power of Data Analysis

 Python is the most popular ML language because:

-- It has a wide offering of libraries and frameworks
+- It has a wide offering of libraries and frameworks - there's almost always a library for what you need

-- It is generally platform-independent
+- It is generally platform-independent - your analysis will work on any operating system

-- It has a great community base
+- It has a great community base - help is always available when you get stuck

 Types of Data Analysis